 - In-person and virtual support groups, locator at alz.org/CRF

-- Caregiver Education series, "10 Warning Signs," "Effective Communication Strategies," "Understanding and Responding to Dementia-Related Behavior", all free
+- Caregiver education series, including "10 Warning Signs," "Effective Communication Strategies," and "Understanding and Responding to Dementia-Related Behavior," all free

-- MedicAlert® + Safe Return®, wandering response system
+- MedicAlert + Safe Return, a wandering response system

-- Care Consultations, free 1:1 with a Master's-level clinician (the most underused resource the Association offers)
+- Care Consultations, free one-on-one sessions with a Master's-level clinician

-The single best move a Florida caregiver can make at the moment of diagnosis is to call 1-800-272-3900 and request a Care Consultation.
-It is free, it is confidential, and staffed by Master's-level clinicians.
+At the moment of diagnosis, a Florida caregiver can call 1-800-272-3900 and request a Care Consultation.
+It is free, confidential, and staffed by Master's-level clinicians.eldercare.acl.gov. (n.d.).
+ACL Eldercare Locator — Administration for Community Living.
+Retrieved Jul 30, 2026, from https://eldercare.acl.gov

 4. Condition-Specific Florida Organizations